Fair Campaign Practices Act Technical Changes

-The bill makes technical modifications to the 'Fair Campaign Practices Act' (FCPA) to facilitate its administration.
-Specifically:
+Campaign finance - Fair Campaign Practices Act - technical modifications.
+The act makes various technical modifications to the "Fair Campaign Practices Act" (FCPA) to facilitate its administration.
+Specifically, the act:

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)